AIRCentre/julia-web-app-example/README.md

    - `build`: Builds a Docker image from a Dockerfile.
    - `-t`: Tags the built image.
      - `my-julia-dashboard`: Specifies the tag name for the image, so we can identify it.
-   - `.`: Indicates the current directory as the build context, where Docker looks for the `Dockerfile`.
+   - `.`: Indicates the current directory as the build context, where Docker will look for the `Dockerfile`.

 2. **Verify the Docker Image:**<br>
    We can see the image listed in the output of the following command: